-Expedition 329 used a wide range of instruments and techniques that have not often been used on scientific ocean drilling expeditions.
-Details of their Expedition 329 application are provided in the "Methods" chapter of the Expedition Report, particularly in the "Biogeochemistry," "Microbiology," and "Physical properties" sections.
+Expedition 329 used a wide range of instruments and techniques that have not been used often on scientific ocean drilling expeditions.
+Details of their Expedition 329 application are provided in the "Methods" chapter (Expedition 329 Scientists, 2011), particularly in the "Biogeochemistry," "Microbiology," and "Physical properties."

-Two technical approaches were used by the Expedition 329 Scientific Party on an experimental basis, with the intention of refining them heavily for future application.

-The first of these techniques was flow cytometric cell counting.
-The second was use of NGR core logging for shipboard quantification of absolute concentrations of 238U-series elements, 232Th-series elements, and potassium.
-Because these techniques were used on an experimental basis, they are described in dedicated chapters of the Expe-dition Report.
+Two technical approaches were used by the Expedition 329 Scientific Party on an experimental basis, with the intention of refining them for future application.
+The first of these techniques was a new method of cell counting using flow cytometry (Morono et al., 2011).
+The second was use of NGR core logging for shipboard quantification of absolute concentrations of U-series elements, Th-series elements, and potassium (M. Vasilyev and R. Harris, unpubl. data)